-Plant Therapy: What Is It, And What Are The Benefits?
+Plant Therapy: What Is It, And How Can It Benefit You?

 For thousands of years, plants have been used worldwide in numerous ways for their healing properties.
 Studies into the physical benefits of plants have shown that herbal remedies are more effective than placebos when treating physical illnesses like inflammatory bowel disease and ulcerative colitis.
 Plant-based natural products have also been studied for use in cancer therapy because of their anti-inflammatory and antioxidant properties.